Devskiller/devskiller-sample-devops-project/README.md

 final score, calculated during verification, is a direct result of the verification tests.

+## Candidate's files

+There are cases when you need to save some candidate's files for a later review.
+Directory `/var/lib/candidate` exists on every Virtual Machine and its contents will be archived after the test.

+All archived files will be available for the recruiter for a review.

 ## Devskiller project descriptor

 Programming tasks can be configured with the Devskiller project descriptor